kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 Although your main goal is to direct the user to your details, your website should not be off-putting.
 Therefore, it is a good idea to have a few of the following:

-- Consistent structure (maybe through a grid system)
+- Consistent structure (such as through a grid system)
 - A good color palette (a primary color which your design is based upon and maybe a second one for accenting elements)
 - Appropriate shadows if using cards to display information (for added depth)
 - A good looking font